Banff and Lake Louise's 2022 Christmas Gift Guide

 The pre-mixed, barrel-aged cocktails inside Park Distillery Store not only taste insanely good, they look pretty swish on the drinks cart, too.
 But if this gift is going to someone who likes to mix their own, opt for the clear or flavoured spirits pony pack so they can start concocting.
 Pick up a 4-pack of Mountain Joe for yourself if you anticipate spending extended hours with the in-laws.

-Perfect for the campsite or backyard, Big Bear Trading Co has cute mason jars filled with herbs and dried fruit.
+Perfect for the campsite or backyard, Big Bear Trading Company has cute mason jars filled with herbs and dried fruit.
 Simply add alcohol and water to make scrumptious craft cocktails.

 An easy way to bring mountain memories home is with the artfully designed tumblers made by MTNPK Glassware.
 At the base of the hand-blown tumbler is a 3D replica of local mountain ranges.
-Find them at 5 locations in Banff - including Cool As A Moose and Hudson's Bay Company.
+Find them at these 5 locations in Banff.

 Anyone who’s ever walked at length on a hot summer day knows the importance of having a drink close at hand.
 Cabin Collective sells made-in-Alberta bottle holsters that loop onto your belt, ensuring the wearer stays hydrated or inebriated - the choice is up to them.